 Clutter in any form is a counterproductive distraction from your mission in life.

-Sometimes you look around and it seems like everybody else is getting it all done.
+Sometimes you look around and it seems like everybody else is super productive and getting it all done.
 Don’t they have the same twenty-four hours in a day that you do?

 It turns out they do, but they’re a little better at managing that time.
 They’ve already got it figured out.

-Here are some tips to help you with time management at home, work, and in your daily life.
+Here are some tips to help you be more productive and manage your time at home, work, and in your daily life.